ivysanchez/DATA3402.Spring.2025/Labs/Final Project/README.md

 ### Data
-* Type: Input: CSV file containing website features and a target variable indicating phishing or legitimate status.
+* **Type**: Input: CSV file containing website features and a target variable indicating phishing or legitimate status.
-* Size: The original dataset had 11430 instances with 88 features.
+* **Size**: The original dataset had 11430 instances with 88 features.
-* Instances (Train, Test, Validation Split): The data was split into an 80% training set and a 20% testing set, with no separate validation set used in this initial exploration.
+* **Instances (Train, Test, Validation Split)**: The data was split into an 80% training set and a 20% testing set, with no separate validation set used in this initial exploration.

 #### Preprocessing / Clean up
 * Missing values: The dataset contained no missing values.